AyeCode/invoicing/readme.txt

 * Payment gateways can now only be activated in their respective settings sections - CHANGED
 * Add discount field to default (and new payment) forms by default - CHANGED
 * Hide discount field if there is no published discount code - CHANGED
+* Customers in Canada, Vietnam, Australia, Singapore, Nigeria, Brazil, South Korea, and India are no longer no longer required to provide a VAT number if "Require VAT number" is enabled - CHANGED

 = 2.2.3 =
 * Invoice paid hooks not fired - FIXED